 - Configuring SAML at the Instance Level

-- SAML Configuration Reference
+- SAML Settings

 The SAML (Security Assertion Markup Language) adapter provides Single Sign On (SSO) and Single Log Off (SLO) in your deployment.
 SAML works by using Identity Providers (IdP) and Service Providers (SP):